Crime & conflictEconomy

 Share

-Nigeria has approved a $652 million funding package from China Exim to construct a critical road connecting the Lekki Sea Port and the Petroleum Refinery to the southern states.
-This decision was announced by Public David Umahi following a meeting of the Federal Executive chaired by Bola Tinubu.
+Nigeria has approved a $652 million funding package from China Exim Bank to construct a critical road connecting the Lekki Deep Sea Port and the Dangote Petroleum Refinery to the southern states.
+This decision was announced by Public Works Minister David Umahi following a meeting of the Federal Executive Council chaired by President Bola Tinubu.

 The proposed road will serve as an evacuation corridor for goods from the Lekki Deep Sea Port, the Dangote Petroleum Refinery—which boasts a refining capacity of 650,000 barrels per day—and its adjacent fertilizer plant.
 This infrastructure aims to facilitate the efficient movement of goods to at least a dozen southern states, enhancing trade and economic activities across the region.